SiftScience/sift-ios/README.md

     )
   ```
 * Save `Package.swift` file, Xcode will build the package.swift or else ​`swift package generate-xcodeproj`
-Xcode project is generated and excluded from git by default.
+(Xcode project is generated and excluded from git by default).
 You can also use your xcconfig file: ​`swift package generate-xcodeproj --xcconfig-overrides Config.xcconfig`

 Update for Xcode 11

 * In Xcode 11, open the File > Swift Packages > Add Package Dependency
 * Paste the repository's URL [https://github.com/SiftScience/sift-ios.git​](https://github.com/SiftScience/sift-ios.git​)  into the field
 above then click "next".
 * Xcode will walk you through the rest of the steps.
 You can `import sift_ios`.

 Recommended steps: